mit-submit/submit-users-guide/source/tutorials/tutorial_2.rst

 Submit:
 .......

 The default is to run on submit.
-If you would like to specifiy, you can add the following to the submit.sh
+If you would like to specify, you can add the following to the submit.sh

 .. code-block:: sh